metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 - `name` (String) Name of a secret in the namespace configured for object storage secrets.
 - `type` (String) Type of object storage that should be used

+Optional:

+- `credential_mode` (String) CredentialMode can be used to set the desired credential mode for authenticating with the object storage.If this is not set, then the operator tries to infer the credential mode from the provided secret and itsown configuration.

 <a id="nestedatt--spec--storage--schemas"></a>
 ### Nested Schema for `spec.storage.schemas`

 Required:

-- `effective_date` (String) EffectiveDate is the date in UTC that the schema will be applied on.
-To ensure readibility of logs, this date should be before the current date in UTC.
+- `effective_date` (String) EffectiveDate is the date in UTC that the schema will be applied on.To ensure readibility of logs, this date should be before the currentdate in UTC.
 - `version` (String) Version for writing and reading logs.